jnebrera/Amateur_Basketball_Broadcasting/README.md

 As an amateurish system the final video produced might have some glitches and especially miss some characteristics of professional-grade human production like zooming, replays and multiple angle of view, but should provide a fair enough experience, way beyond a static panoramic camera.

-It will also lack features present in the commercial sports analytics solutions I have been able to find like automatic player statistics or highlights extraction, but these come at a multiple cost: the solution is expensive, the solution needs expensive hardware and the solution needs very complex algorithms to work, and thus time to develop them.
+It will also lack features present in the commercial sports analytics solutions we have been able to find like automatic player statistics or highlights extraction, but these come at a multiple cost: the solution is expensive, the solution needs expensive hardware and the solution needs very complex algorithms to work, and thus time to develop them.

 The three of them go against our secondary main goal, be able to produce the video solution at the lower cost possible, orders of magnitude smaller than current alternatives, using COTS hardware.